 Parking requirements for existing residential and mixed-use buildings would remain, but the Proposed Action would create a discretionary action to enable land or floor space currently used for parking to be repurposed for other uses.

-Outside the Greater Transit Zone, the Proposed Action would waive nonresidential parking requirements for mixed-use developments on lots of 5,000 sf or less.
+Outside the Greater Transit-Oriented Development Area, the Proposed Action would waive nonresidential parking requirements for mixed-use developments on lots of 5,000 square feet or less.